 To be issued with a Private Pilot Licence (Helicopter) PPL(H), you must have passed (and hold) a EASA Class 2 medical examination.
-[In fact you'll need this in place before you can do your first solo flight during your training.]
+[In fact you’ll need this in place before you can do your first solo flight during your training.]
 This examination is designed to ensure you are fit, have reasonable eyesight and hearing, and have no current or previous illness which might interfere with the safe exercise of the privileges of a private pilot’s licence.
-[Note: If your long term ambition is to fly commercially (get paid to fly) then it may be worth taking a Class 1 medical examination.
-The inital Class 1 examination is taken at the CAA's examination centre at Gatwick and not with an AME.]
+[Note: If your long term ambition is to fly commercially (get paid to fly) then it may be worth taking a Class 1 medical examination as it has far higher standards and it is worth ensuring you meet these before spending too much money learning to fly.]

 The initial Class 2 examination will take around an hour and is broken into a number of sections;

 Medical History – A general delve into your medical history.
 Should you have had any major illnesses or operations, or are taking medication, it may be worth having a report from your GP.

 Eyesight – The Mark 1 eyeball is our primary flight instrument when it comes to flying VFR helicopters.
 As such it is important that yours make the grade.
 If you wear glasses (or contact lenses) it is important to bring them with you and also details of the prescription.
 If you have had laser eye surgery it is wise to speak to your AME in advance of the medical as further reports will be required.
 If you are worried as to whether your sight is good enough the CAA have published details of the requirements here.